tu-delft-library/il-master-thesis-guide/book/4a-read.md

 Share your findings and ideas.
 They can help you figure out whether you have found enough literature, or if you should continue.
 3. Check how much time you have and plan accordingly.
-Dividing your time for a literature study can be done using the following rules of thumb from Erasmus University: o	1/3 of your time reading o	1/3 of your time searching o	1/3 of your time writing up your findings o	Take these guidelines into consideration and try to plan accordingly (Erasmus University Library, 2020)
+Dividing your time for a literature study can be done using the following rules of thumb from Erasmus University:
+- 1/3 of your time reading
+- 1/3 of your time searching
+- 1/3 of your time writing up your findings

+Take these guidelines into consideration and try to plan accordingly (Erasmus University Library, 2020)

 4. Keep a narrow focus on your information search question.
 If you feel like after a significant time reading and searching you are still overflowing with research articles, maybe revisit your literature search question.
 Can you make it more specific?
 Sometimes this cannot be avoided, as on some topics a lot of research is available.
 In this case, consult with your lecturer if you can make some changes to your search and reading strategies.